sul-dlss-deprecated/dor_indexing_app/README.md

 * Create the directory `config/certs` and (preferably) create symbolic links to dor_indexing_app's shared_configs certs.
 * Create a symbolic link to development.local.yml within `config/settings/` (also found in shared_configs).

+## Known Consumers
+* There is a Karaf job that runs on a single node: `sulmq-prod-a:/opt/app/karaf/current/deploy/dor_prod_reindexing.xml` that queries solr for the least-recently-indexed items and indexes them
+* There is a Camel route that sends messages from the fedora update topic https://github.com/sul-dlss/dor-camel-routes/blob/master/deploy/edu_stanford_dor-indexing-app-prod.indexing.xml#L116-L137

 ## Reindexing API

 #### `POST /dor/reindex/:pid`